 Richard Pasco is general counsel and lobbyist for agribusiness clients in the food, agricultural, trade and environmental arenas.
 He has more than 35 years of experience working in agriculture and food-related legislative and regulatory matters.
 Mr. Pasco advises and represents trade associations and companies on government policies and programs.
 In this capacity, he serves as President of the Sweetener Users Association.

 He has a wealth of experience working with Congress, the U.S. Department of Agriculture, the U.S. Trade Representative, the U.S. International Trade Commission, the U.S. Department of Commerce, the Environmental Protection Agency, the Food and Drug Administration and U.S. Customs and Border Protection.
 He has played a key role in implementing lobbying strategies and advancing agricultural program and trade reforms, as well as developing environmental guidelines, food labeling rules, and food safety/nutrition legislation.
-During the course of his private and public-sector career, he has been closely involved in six omnibus farm bills.
+During the course of his private and public-sector career, he has been closely involved in seven omnibus farm bills.

 Former Jobs/Positions Held

 Prior to joining the firm in 1995, Mr. Pasco was Vice President of Government Affairs for the National Pork Producers Council.
 From 1985 to 1987, he served as Legislative Assistant to Senator Edward Zorinsky, the Ranking Member of the Senate Committee on Agriculture, Nutrition and Forestry.
 Before his career in Washington, D.C., he practiced law at a law firm in his hometown of Lincoln, Nebraska for two years.